 During the planning of the Drysdale Bypass, we worked closely with Bellarine Landcare.
-Together, we developed an Indigenous landscaping plan to ensure the area will be suitably revegetated with a significant number of Indigenous plants and trees during the two-year construction period.
+Together, we developed an Indigenous landscaping plan to ensure the area is suitably revegetated with a significant number of Indigenous plants and trees.

-To protect the wildlife, our independent ecologist will survey the area and safely relocated local animals to nearby habitats.
+To protect the wildlife, our independent ecologist surveyed the area and safely relocated local animals to nearby habitats.

-We’ll retain and re-use some of the trees.
-Remaining trees will be mulched on site and used in the landscaping on the project site.
+We’ve retained and will re-use some of the trees.
+We mulched the trees that couldn't be retained on site and used this mulch in landscaping on the project site.

 Sign up for updates

 Sign up to receive email and SMS updates for this project.